Rebellious Reflection: Why We Made Our Debut On A Theater Stage

-It’s 20.30h on a Monday evening in our hometown Eindhoven.
-It’s dark behind the curtains of the local theater.
+It's 20.30h on a Monday evening in our hometown Eindhoven.
+It's dark behind the curtains of the local theater.
 We are nervously walking in circles, our hearts beating in overdrive.
-It’s about time for yet another new adventure.
+It's about time for yet another new adventure.
 The noise of the growing and excited crowd is becoming louder every minute.
 We take a sneak peak through the thick black curtains and observe about 400 people eagerly taking their seats around the stage.
 Our eyes cross and we ask each other quietly: are we actually doing this?
 A few seconds later the host calls out our names.
-An applause follows and we cross the line from dark to light.
-There is no way back now, the Corporate Rebels theater show has just started.
+An applause follows and we cross the line fr

 Since our start as Corporate Rebels we have been mostly communicating about our adventures through our blog, (newspaper) articles, presentations and workshops.
 We can now proudly add a theater show to the list!
-The show, developed and directed by Geert Niland and hosted by comedian Leon van der Zanden, covered an evening about happiness at work.
+The show, developed and directed by Leon van der Zanden, covered an evening about happiness at work.
 Together we aimed to entertain and inspire the visitors about Corporate Rebels, our mission, our Bucket list heroes, our adventures and the lessons we learned along the way.

 The Dutch Happiness Week

-Our theater show kicked off this year’s Dutch Happiness Week (March 13-17) in our hometown Eindhoven.
-The Happiness Week is an initiative by Marjon Ouwens-Reus & Klaas Seelen from Parktheater Eindhoven and Erwin Hoeks from Fontys Hogescholen.
+Our theater show kicked off this year's Erwin Hoeks from Fontys Hogescholen.
 It was founded in 2015 in order to create more awareness around the happiness theme.
 The organizers are expanding their reach rapidly and programming with a strong focus on the practical side of three distinguished topics: happiness at work, education and social innovation.
 The week is filled with shows, talks, presentations and workshops featuring both local and international guests.